 Our library books and current quiet reading selections are kept in spice rack bookshelves on the wall or between these funky bicycle bookends on top of the bookshelf.

 The wall across from the bookshelf is home to a large peel-and-stick dry erase laminated USA map.
 The boys (okay, and Mitch & I, too!) have been having a blast looking up different places, and trying to map out how we could get there from our house since all the major US highways are shown.
+(Update: we recently added a dry erase world map to the wall as well, and they continue to be one of our favorite things in the room!)

 I am so happy with the way that the room is coming together, and I want to say a HUGE thank you to Oriental Trading Company for providing us with products that are perfect for our space!
 Next up, I’m ready to tackle sewing some curtains to filter the bright morning sunlight and finding two new stylish chairs for the farmhouse table!